Remarkable Images

 For most people, those three words conjure up images of rustic and aging wood clad structures, with long sloping roofs, massive wood pillars, piles of hay, and perhaps some old farm implements scattered about.
 These relics from the past were usually built by hand, and erected in the late 19th or early 20th century.

-Departing from our rendezvous point at 7am, the old homestead (shown above) will be our first destination, bright and early to catch the morning light.
+Departing from our rendezvous point at 6am, the old homestead (shown above) will be our first destination, bright and early to catch the morning light.
 Poised in a lovely field of hay and wild flowers, including Black-Eyed Susans, we can easily spend two to three hours here, exploring the interiors and lush exteriors, to create some really atmospheric images.
-The nearby barn, is clad in various types of rusting tin and corrugated metal ? perfect for those seeking that weathered look with distinctive abstract textures and patterns.
+The nearby barn, is clad in various types of rusting tin and corrugated metal - perfect for those seeking that weathered look with distinctive abstract textures and patterns.

-This workshop will be conducted in English and French.
-Printed English handouts with Maps, an itinerary and historical information will be provided to all participants by email and at the Rendezvous point.
+A Route Map, itinerary and historical information will be provided to all participants by email and at the Rendezvous point.

 Workshop location: Lancaster area, Eastern Ontario.

-Rendezvous Point: ?Denny?s Restaurant, Flying J Gas station at Exit 814,
+Rendezvous Point: Denny's Restaurant, Flying J Gas station at Exit 814,

-Rendezvous time: 6:45 AM ??Allow one hour to drive to Denny's from the West Island area.
+Rendezvous time: 6:00 AM Allow one hour to drive to Denny's from the Montreal's West Island area.

-Maximum participants: 10 ??
+Maximum participants: 10

 Skill level: For all - from Beginner to Advanced